 The protecting varnish coat was airbrushed: a coat made a bit duller of a mix of Johnson Pledge/Future and 5% Tamiya X-21 "flat base" matting agent.

 Botswana (former Bechuana land) became independent in 1966.
 The Botswana Air wing was established as part of the Defence Force (BDF) in 1977.
-From 1988 Strikemasters were operated.
+From 1988 B.A.C Strikemasters were operated.
 End 1990s and subsequent years saw the arrival of 13 + 5 second hand refurbished Canadair CF-116 aircraft (a F-5 version).
-The single seat CF-116A /CF-5A and trainer CF-116B / CF-5D are the main aircraft of the Air Wing.
+The single seat CF-116A /CF-5A and trainer CF-116B / CF-5D became the main aircraft of the Air Wing.
 Transport aircraft are types like CASA C-212, CN-235, C-103 and also some Britten Norman Defenders.
 Some helicopters are also operated like the Bell 412.
 Training is done with some Pilatus PC-7 aircraft.
 Air bases are the main base Thebephatshwa/Molepolole and others are the capital Gaborone and Francistown.